 So what is expected?
 What great thing are we going to accomplish together for God?
 For what purpose has he called us?

-All of a sudden life is more than work, homemaking, and carpools.
-When you are pursuing a vision together each becomes a key initiatives or administrative necessity – part of a much larger effort.
-Tasks become less route.
+All of a sudden, life is more than work, homemaking, and carpools.
+When you are pursuing a vision together, each becomes a key initiative or administrative necessity – part of a much larger effort.
+Tasks become less rout.
 The ordinary makes more sense against the backdrop of a vision.
 We discover our efforts have more meaning in light of a mission.